NaCI/Kotlin_Android_Tutorials/dependencyInjectionUdemyClass/NOTES.md

 - Automatically discovered services can be scoped

 - It's best to keep scoped services inside modules in one single place

+## Dagger2 Component.Builder

+- Dagger generates more performant code for static providers in Modules (use companion object or top level object in Kotlin)

+- @Component.Builder (or @Subcomponent.Builder) designates inner builder interface for Component

+- @BindsInstance allows for injection of "bootstrapping dependencies" (constructor dependencies for module) directly into Component builders

 ## References